-What a Dutch Oven is good for: Anything that requires heavy searing followed by gentle, even cooking—slow-cooked braises like pot roast, carne adovada, or better-than-Chipotle's barbacoa.
+What a Dutch oven is good for: Anything that requires heavy searing followed by gentle, even cooking—slow-cooked braises like pot roast, carne adovada, or better-than-Chipotle's barbacoa.
 It's also handy for soups, like spicy pork, green pepper, and corn soup and hearty escarole and barley.
 And, of course, Dutch ovens are great for chili, like the best chili ever and Texas-style chili con carne.
 It's a chili machine.

-A 12-Inch Straight-Sided Sauté Pan
+A Straight-Sided Sauté Pan

 What a sauté pan is good for: Unlike a skillet, a sauté pan has tall sides set at a right angle to the base, which makes for a larger surface area for searing, better protection against splattering, and plenty of volume.
 A sauté pan also features a tighter-fitting lid, which makes it great for slow-cooked braises or in-the-oven cooking.
 Want to wilt a whole mess of greens?
 This is the pan for you.

-Sauté pans excel at searing or frying large batches of food, like a whole chicken's worth of parts.
+Additionally, sauté pans excel at searing or frying large batches of food, like a whole chicken's worth of parts.
 They're also great at reducing sauces and braising enough food to feed four to six hungry adults.
 They're especially good for dishes like this braised chicken with Hatch chilies and white beans, or these red wine–braised turkey legs, where its wide surface area can accommodate plenty of beans or sauce while still leaving the surface of the meat exposed, allowing it to crisp as it stews.

 What a wok is good good for: Whether you stir-fry or not, a wok is one of the most versatile tools in the kitchen.
 It's by far the best vessel for deep-frying; its wide shape and large volume make it easy to fit plenty of food in there, with minimal contact and oil use, and virtually no danger of splattering the stovetop with hot oil (or, worse, overflowing).
 You can also smoke, braise, and steam in it.
-(Check out Wok Skills 101 for more info.)

 Though you may have heard elsewhere that on Western stoves, a skillet is a better stir-frying vessel, that's simply not true.
 When tasted side by side, a stir-fry that comes out of a cast iron wok tastes significantly better than one that comes out of a skillet, due to the wok's shape and material, and the manner in which heat it transfers heat.
 (A wok has a much larger hot area above and around the actual cooking surface, helping to produce that familiar, smoky wok hei flavor that is impossible to achieve in a flat skillet.)